-Available at our Wilmington, DE Dental Office Location
+Available at our Brandywine / Wilmington, DE Dental Office Location

 In addition to general and cosmetic dentistry, Dental Associates of Delaware’s Brandywine (Wilmington, DE) office also provides treatment for patients who suffer from snoring and obstructive sleep apnea, or OSA.
 Do you snore loudly or wake up breathless in the middle of the night?
 Are you tired and drowsy during the day for no reason?
-If you are experiencing any of these symptoms, you may benefit from the sleep apnea and snoring treatments that Dr. Richard Carroccia offers at our Wilmington / Brandywine office.
+If you are experiencing any of these symptoms, you may benefit from the sleep apnea and snoring treatments that our doctors offer at our Brandywine / Wilmington office.

-Dr. Carroccia has been trained in repositioning the jaw to help the patient breathe better and easier.
-Dr Carroccia works closely with other specialists such as pulmonologists and ENTs.
+Our doctors have been trained in repositioning the jaw to help the patient breathe better and easier.
+They work closely with other specialists such as pulmonologists and ENTs.
 This team effort helps the patients who suffer from sleep apnea sleep soundly and healthy again.

 What Exactly is Sleep Apnea?

 Sleep Apnea affects nearly the same number of people as does asthma and diabetes.
 Unlike those other conditions it usually goes undiagnosed and worse, untreated.
 Sleep Apnea affects not only the quantity of sleep, but the quality of sleep.
 Poor sleep can lead to a host of concerns such as daytime fatigue and irritability; it can contribute to high blood pressure and other health risks.
 Sleep apnea is actually the inability to breathe during sleep.
 This puts the body in a “shock” mode where it can put stresses on other body systems such as the heart.

 How Do I Know if I Have Sleep Apnea?